astropy/photutils/CODE_OF_CONDUCT.rst

-Photutils is an `Astropy <https://www.astropy.org/>`_  affiliated package and we follow the `Astropy Community Code of Conduct
+Photutils is an `Astropy <https://www.astropy.org/>`_  affiliated package.
+We follow the `Astropy Community Code of Conduct
 <https://www.astropy.org/code_of_conduct.html>`_.